Diyan Bozhilov

-Diyan Bozhilov (Bulgarian: Диян Божилов; born 15 May 1971) is a former Bulgarian footballer and currently a manager.
+Diyan Bozhilov (Bulgarian: Диян Божилов; born 15 May 1971) is a former Bulgarian footballer and currently a manager of Dobrudzha Dobrich.

 Bozhilov played as a midfielder and spent most of his professional career in the Bulgarian First League playing for Dobrudzha Dobrich, Slavia Sofia, Botev Plovdiv, and Beroe Stara Zagora.

 Bozhilov spent a couple of years in Greece playing for Chania, Larissa, Achaiki and Diagoras.
 He finished his career in 2007 after a brief spell in “B” PFG with Kaliakra Kavarna.

-Diyan Bozhilov established himself as one of the biggest legends of Dobrudzha and the club’s all-time leading goalscorer in “A” PFG with 35 goals.
+Diyan Bozhilov is Dobrudzha’s all-time leading goalscorer in “A” PFG with 35 goals.